aliojjati/Nu-Python/_episodes/.Archive/11-starting-with-data.md

 ---
-title: Starting With Data
+title: Starting With Pandas
-teaching: 30
+teaching:
-exercises: 30
+exercises:
 questions:
     - " How can I import data in Python?"
     - " What is Pandas?"